Last Update: 30 April 2023

-The Harry Browne Permanent Portfolio invests in 4 asset classes and can be suitable for a retirement plan.
+The Harry Browne Permanent Portfolio invests in 4 asset classes and is allocated for 25% on Stocks.

 In this post we will find out the most affordable withdrawal strategies for the Harry Browne Permanent Portfolio.
 All calculations are made on actual historical series.